JamesMartin1998/Python-Project/README.md

     - Downloading the zip file.
     - Extracting the files from the zip file into a new folder on your computer.
     - Opening the folder in an IDE of your choice.
-    - Installing Colorama by typing "pip install colorama" in the terminal.
+    - Type "pip install requirements.txt" or "pip install colorama" in the terminal to install Colorama.
     - Typing "python run.py" in the terminal.

 - Cloning the Repository: